openshift/enhancements/enhancements/observability/multicluster-observability-addon.md

 The [addon-framework](ocm-addon-framework) is still lacking some features that will fully enable the behaviours described in this proposal namelly:
 - [x] Support for reconcile on changes to resources not directly referenced in the `ManagedClusterAddon`.
 Currently we have a workaround with a side controller that watches for these resources.
 - [ ] Support for multiple resources of the same kind in the `ManagedClusterAddOn` resource (Jira issues [ACM-11509](https://issues.redhat.com/browse/ACM-11509)).
-MCOA needs this otherwise we will not be able to support deploying multiple instances for the same resource.
+MCOA needs this otherwise we will not be able to support deploying multiple instances for the same collector.

 ### Test Plan